-Human Service program: Include the identification of individuals and families with alternative transportation needs for assistance.
-Individuals such as the elderly, people with disabilities, those who communicate in languages other than English, and others, may have alternative transportation needs that must be addressed.
-Human service agencies will assist by identifying populations with alternative transportation needs in order to notify and move individuals from harm's way.
+"Human Service programs identify special populations within the event area.
+Individuals such as the elderly, people with disabilities, those who communicate in languages other than English, and others, may have special needs that must be addressed.
+Human service agencies coordinate victims' incident-related support services in the form of referrals to appropriate facilities and organizations, or through direct support to individuals.
+They can also will assist by identifying populations in order to notify and move individuals from harm's way to safe shelter."